agrimal/minidatacenter/docs/host_install_guide.md

 ```

 19. Configure the network
-In this example my server has 2 network interfaces and i assign the fixed 192.168.1.200 IP address
+In this example my server has 2 network interfaces and i leave them in DHCP.
-to my server on the "eno1" interface.
+The server will get a static IP address later.
+Just make sure with the `ip a` command that your main interface name is 'eno1'.
 If you don't know how to configure your network with Netplan, please read the
 documentation [here](http://manpages.ubuntu.com/manpages/artful/man5/netplan.5.html)
 ```bash